Water kefir verus kombucha, which is better?

-Water kefir is quicker than kombucha tea – unless you do a continuous ferment, in which case you can draw off kombucha every day.
-Her water kefir is more consistent, my kombucha tends to be more consistent.
-She feels guilty about excess scobys, I have been able to give most of mine away, or I simply compost them.
+Water kefir is quicker to brew than kombucha tea – unless you do a continuous ferment, in which case you can draw off kombucha every day.
+Some people find water kefir is more consistent, my kombucha tends to be more consistent.
+Some people feel guilty about excess scobys, I have been able to give most of mine away, or I simply compost them.
 A few I’ve used to treat skin ailments, such as my son’s cradle cap.
 (Read The SCOBY Cure.)
 (DON’T FLUSH YOUR SCOBY!
 It may just be able to grow in your septic system and cause big problems.)

 So, other than personal preference, what is the real difference between water kefir and kombucha?
 Both start with a base of sweetened liquid (kombucha with sweetened tea, water kefir with sweetened water).
 I did a lot of hunting, and what follows are some of the best explanations I found on the Net.
-First, kombucha.
+First up, kombucha.

-Kombucha AKA Kombuchal, Gerbstoffe, Combucha, Kum-Cha, Fungus japonicas, Fungojapon, Indo-Japanese tea fungus, Pichia fermentans, Cembuya orientalis, Combuchu, Tschambucco, Volga spring, Mo-Gu, Champignon de longue vie, Tea Kvas, Teakwass, Kwassan, Kargasok, Kocha kinoko, Tibetian mushroom and more.
+Kombucha is also known as Kombuchal, Gerbstoffe, Combucha, Kum-Cha, Fungus japonicas, Fungojapon, Indo-Japanese tea fungus, Pichia fermentans, Cembuya orientalis, Combuchu, Tschambucco, Volga spring, Mo-Gu, Champignon de longue vie, Tea Kvas, Teakwass, Kwassan, Kargasok, Kocha kinoko, Tibetian mushroom and more.

 From the forums at Wild Fermentation: